A few squirts of breast milk should do the trick

 Commercial lotions, creams, shampoo, etc. have only been around for the past few hundred years… so what did the people do before that?!
 Hmmm… they used their natural resources!
 The Greeks and Romans used olive oil to clean their skin by rubbing the oil on themselves and scraping the dirt and oil off.
 The polynesians used coconut oil to keep their skin soft and hair shiny.
 And, did you know you can mix chick pea flour (besan) and a little water as a natural facial scrub?
 That’s one from India.
 There are countless ayurveda concoctions for the skin and hair, and you can bet, you can find all the ingredients in your kitchen (or your local Indian shop).
 I use sesame and coconut oil as a moisturizer on mine and my daughter’s skin.
 I put it on BEFORE we take a shower.
 I also use apple cider vinegar to condition my hair (thanks to my friend in Sydney for that one!).
 The blog on that here.
 There are thousands of natural alternatives!

 Now, before you go thinking that I’m so hard core and ‘natural’… I do have a bottle of some of the lesser toxic ‘natural’ lotions for when I don’t have time for oil.
-I also have a pack of ‘natural’ baby wipes in the car for when we have a big mess and I need to grabl something fast!
+I also have a pack of ‘natural’ baby wipes in the car for when we have a big mess and I need to grab something fast!
+I did, however, choose these carefully by reading reviews about the best baby wipes out there.
 I also did grab some random, very scary, petroleum based lotion off a co-worker’s desk this past winter because my hands were so dry, I thought they were going to crack and bleed.
 I mean, yeah, these things are not going to kill you!
 But, for the long term, day to day use, think about what you’re putting onto your body.
 So curious to know: What natural skin or hair care beauty remedies do you use?
 Are there any that you remember your parents or grandparents using?